atomicdata-dev/atomic-data-docs/src/schema/atomic-schema.md

 - **Accessible**: Support for languages, easily translateable.
 - **Atomic**: All the design goals of Atomic Data itself also apply here.
 - **Self-describing**: Atomic Schema is to be described with Atomic Schema.

-## FAQ

-### How do I create a Property that supports multiple Datatypes?

-A property only has one single Datatype.
-However, feel free to create a new kind of Datatype that, in turn, refers to other Datatypes.
-Perhaps this should be part of the Atomic Base Datatypes.

-### How should a client deal with dot syntax key collisions.

-TODO!

-###